Staying effective in different weather conditionsShare on Facebook

 On avoiding hypothermia, heat paralysis, and everything in between.

 A comfortable feeling (or "individual combat readiness" in fancy soldier terms) depends on many things.
-One component of this is layered clothing but the subject is far wider than just baselayers, mid-layers, and shell garments.
-Over the years, we have published several articles and guides about surviving the cold, how to use your clothing layers, and so on.
+One component of this is layered clothing, but the subject is far wider than just baselayers, mid-layers, and shell garments.
+Over the years, we have published several articles and guides about surviving the cold, using your clothing layers, and so on.
 Now it's time to bring this convoluted mess into one definitive package.

 This article should be useful to anyone, anywhere.
 That means You, too.
 It doesn't matter if you're performance-oriented, serving in the military, or just someone who steps outside sometimes.
 Everyone can benefit from understanding how their body functions and how to retain and improve that functionality.
 Or just comfort.
 There's no shame in being a bit self-indulgent: even a good soldier will rest, eat and drink when possible to be at their strongest when the mission requires.